jamesgraham320/James_Graham_Quovo_Challenge/README.md

+# James Graham - Quovo Submission

+## Instructions
+1. Install package dependencies with command:
+	`pip install -r requirements.txt`
+2. Navigate to folder `quovoCrawler`
+3. run command: `scrapy crawl holdings_spider`
+4. View output data in file `sec-data.tsv` in same directory

+## Personal Thoughts
+This was my first time using the Scrapy library.
+Usually I do most work in Javascript but after this I don't think I will ever do web scraping in JS again.
+I enjoyed the challenge.
+There's a lot of room for extensibility and customization.
+You can input any ticker and can change the target download file very easily.
+I was also unfamiliar with XPATH and it's far mroe efficient for navigating web pages with relative paths as oppsed to hard coded HTML tag names.

+## Assignment Details
 Background:

 People can invest in mutual funds that hold many stocks and bonds.
 Funds list what they own every quarter, so investors can get a sense of what they are actually exposed to, e.g. a "21st Century Tactical Technology Fund" does not just own 50% AAPL and 50% GOOG.
 Fund holdings are listed on the SEC website, EDGAR.

 Challenge:

 Write code in Python that parses fund holdings pulled from EDGAR, given a ticker or CIK, and generates a .tsv file from them.

 Example: